Angeltheesoto/Task_App/README.md

 [] -
 -->

-Note Zipper is a full-stack web app that stores all your notes in one safe place.
+Docket is a full-stack web app that stores all your notes in one safe place.
 Check out the website yourself with the link below!

 ![docket image](./img/docket.png)